A Night at the Roxbury

-A Night at the Roxbury is a 1998 American comedy film based on a recurring sketch on television's long-running Saturday Night Live called "The Roxbury Guys".
+A Night at the Roxbury is a 1998 American buddy comedy film based on a recurring sketch on television's long-running Saturday Night Live called "The Roxbury Guys".
 Saturday Night Live regulars Will Ferrell, Chris Kattan, Molly Shannon, Mark McKinney, and Colin Quinn star.
 This film expands on the original Saturday Night Live sketches where the Roxbury Guys were joined by that week's host, and bobbed their heads to Haddaway's hit song "What Is Love" while being comically rejected by women at various clubs.

 Other roles include Jennifer Coolidge as a police officer, Chazz Palminteri's uncredited role as gregarious night club impresario Mr. Benny Zadir, and Colin Quinn as his bodyguard Dooey.
 Former SNL cast member Mark McKinney has a cameo as a priest officiating a wedding.

+A Night at the Roxbury was released by Paramount Pictures on October 2, 1998.
+The film received negative reviews from critics and grossed $30.3 million against a $17 million budget.